shelbyspeegle/Fallout-Terminal/README.md

   * Option for difficulty settings.
 - Add how to install ncurses for requirements mac section.
 - Add lock screen transition where all lines on the screen move up and away.
-- Erase word in bottom right when correct password is entered, like in-game.
+- Erase word in bottom right when a password is entered, like in-game.
 - Print UOS access menu options like in-game.
 - Make sure that the only matching brackets found on the same line are hacks.
 - Hacks with hacks inside of them should contain said hack in the content.